Petra Martić: 2017–2018: Comeback

 Suffering from a major back injury (disc protrusion in her lower back), Martić was not sure if she would play competitive tennis again.

-After a ten-month injury lay-off, she made a come-back at $25k event at Santa Margherita di Pula.
-Ranked No. 659, Martić had to go through qualifying, and in the end, won the tournament (def. von Deichmann in the final).
+After a ten-month injury lay-off, she made a come-back at 25k event at Santa Margherita di Pula.
+Ranked no. 659, Martić went through qualifying, and she eventually won the tournament (def. von Deichmann in the final).
 She then went on a 17–3 run leading up to 2017 French Open, reaching the final of three more ITF tournaments.
 Martić then qualified to her first Grand Slam main draw in two years (despite being down a match point in the final round of qualifying against Maryna Zanevska).
 She recorded her first Grand Slam main-draw win since Wimbledon 2013 by defeating Kateryna Bondarenko in straight sets.
-She then upset 12th seeded Madison Keys in the second round (her first victory over any player inside the top 20 since September 2012) in a three-set comeback win, then defeated the 17th seed Anastasija Sevastova, before losing to Elina Svitolina in the fourth round, after squandering a 5–2 lead in the third set.
+She then upset Madison Keys in the second round (her first victory over any player inside the top 20 since September 2012) in a three-set comeback win, then defeated Anastasija Sevastova, then lost to Elina Svitolina in the fourth round after having a 5–2 lead in the third set.
 However, her resurgence at the French Open brought her back inside the top 150, cutting her ranking by more than half from 290th to 129th.
-Seeded 16th (and given another protected ranking) for the qualifying rounds at Wimbledon, Martić qualified for her second consecutive major main draw, defeating the top seed Aleksandra Krunić in her final match.
-She continued her resurgence by upsetting the 20th seed and newly crowned Australian No. 1, Daria Gavrilova, in the first round, winning 10–8 in the third set.
+Seeded 16th (and given another protected ranking) for the qualifying rounds at Wimbledon, Martić qualified for her second consecutive major main draw, defeating Aleksandra Krunić in her final match.
+She continued her resurgence by upsetting Daria Gavrilova in the first round, winning 10–8 in the third set.
 She then recorded straight-set wins over Denisa Allertová and Zarina Diyas to advance to her second consecutive major fourth-round appearance (third overall and first outside the French Open), where she was defeated by Magdaléna Rybáriková.
-This brought her back inside the top 100 for the first time since April 2014.
-After Wimbledon, Martić played only four more tournaments, going 2–4, but finished the year inside the top 100 (at No. 89) for the first time since 2012.
+This result brought her back inside the top 100 for the first time since April 2014.
+After Wimbledon, Martić played only four more tournaments, going 2–4, but finished the year inside the top 100 (at no. 89) for the first time since 2012.